crazymanjinn/ip_on_console/README.md

 # ip_on_console
-Populates IP address into /etc/issue
+Add IP addresses to /etc/issue